Avalanche7CZ/BetterChunkLoader/README.md

 - Option to set custom ID for Always only and Online only chunk loaders.
 - Permissions
 - Option to set limit in config or with permission node (betterchunkloader.onlineonly.number)
+- PAPI Integration
+- Interactive messages
+- Option to teleport to chunkloader (Needs a permission for /tppos)